mmmorris1975/ssm-session-client/examples/ec2instance-connect/README.md

 set via environment variables, or from the default profile.

 The user parameter should be set as the user used to connect to the remote host.
-This is required by the AWS API and the ssh command doesn't seem to pass that info to the ProxyCommand via a side channel.
+This is required by the AWS API in order to provision the SSH public key for the connection..

 The target_spec parameter is required, and is in the form of ec2_instance_id:port_number (ex: i-deadbeef:80)
 ```

-Example ssh_config (ProxyCommand doesn't honor the %u replacement for the username):
+Example ssh_config:
 ```
 Host i-*
   IdentityFile ~/.ssh/path_to_your_private_key
-  ProxyCommand ec2instance-connect ec2-user@%h:%p
+  ProxyCommand ec2instance-connect %r@%h:%p
   User ec2-user
 ```